Program Overview

 Isolation and Quarantine

-In a public health emergency caused by an infectious disease, the Office of Public Health Emergency Preparedness will coordinate activities that will stop or limit the spread of disease.
+In the event of a public health emergency caused by an infectious disease, the Office of Public Health Emergency Preparedness will coordinate activities that will limit the spread of disease.
 Two ways of doing this include:

 - Isolation: is used to separate ill persons who have a communicable disease from those who are healthy.

-- Quarantine: is used to separate and restrict the movement of well persons who may have been exposed to a communicable disease to see if they become ill.
+- Quarantine: is used to separate well persons who may have been exposed to a communicable disease to see if they become ill.

 Medical Surge